Risk Management & Treatment > Screening and Risk Reduction > By Cancer Type > Breast > Medications to Reduce Risk

 - Raloxifene works in a similar way as tamoxifen.
 It is used to lower breast cancer risk in postmenopausal women.
 Raloxifene has a lower risk for endometrial cancer and blood clots and fewer side effects than tamoxifen.
 The most common side effects are hot flashes, blood clots, nausea and weight gain.

-Aromatase Inhibitors
+Aromatase inhibitors

-Aromatase inhibitors are medications that block production of estrogen in postmenopausal women.
+Aromatase inhibitors are medications that block production of in postmenopausal women.
 Common aromatase inhibitors include anastrozole (Arimidex), letrozole (Femara), and exemestane (Aromasin).

 Unlike SERMs, aromatase inhibitors do not improve bone density.
 In fact, they may actually accelerate bone loss in postmenopausal women.
 However, aromatase inhibitors tend to cause fewer side effects and do not appear to have the risk of blood clots or endometrial cancer seen with tamoxifen.